 - With the coming of the Hotel Madison & Shenandoah Valley Conference Center and a downtown park, coordinated efforts are critical to connect those visitors to businesses and amenities throughout the downtown.

 - Retail in America is changing and requires a new data-driven approach to help businesses identify and attract new customers, strategically expand into new products and services, and sharpen their competitive edge.
+In late 2017, we worked with the city and county to commission a regional market analysis that will give us the data we need to adopt a coordinated economic development strategy and chart a practical path forward.
+Download the full market study.

 - National trends show that customers are seeking more than transactions from businesses.
 They want to visit unique destinations, make connections with their community, and have distinct experiences.
 Shifts in business recruitment and business assistance programs are necessary for small downtown businesses to succeed.